Higher Education Emergency Relief Fund (HEERF) II

 WGU Statement & HEERF Reporting

-WGU is pleased to have received $22,136,335 through the Higher Education Emergency Relief Fund (HEERF) II, which was authorized through passage of the Coronavirus Response and Relief Supplemental Appropriations Act in December 2020.
-This federal funding will be distributed as student emergency aid grants.
-Eligible students who may be experiencing financial hardships as a result of the pandemic, will receive grants to ease their cost of attendance financial burdens related tuition, food, housing, health care (including mental health needs), and childcare.
-We are grateful that WGU students were included in this round of HEERF funding.
+WGU students were included in the Higher Education Emergency Relief Fund (HEERF) II, which was authorized through passage of the Coronavirus Response and Relief Supplemental Appropriations Act in December 2020.
+This federal funding is being disbursed as student emergency aid grants.
+Eligible students who may be experiencing financial hardships because of the pandemic will receive grants to offset the cost of attendance.
+Funding can be used to ease financial burdens related to tuition, food, housing, health care (including mental health needs), and childcare.

 Refer to the Student Handbook for more information.